As Amazon Associates we earn from qualifying purchases.

 This does pose the obvious problem of increased storage/ floor space for your gym equipment.
 This is why I think the best kettlebells for home use are probably an adjustable kettlebell set.

-These adjustable kettlebell sets are pretty neat as they basically take up the same amount of room as a single kettlebell.
+This brand of adjustable kettlebell sets are pretty neat as they basically take up the same amount of room as a single kettlebell.

 Here is an example of a weight adjustable kettlebell set, it’s the slick looking power block adjustable kettlebell set.